lijincan11/EccoMamba/README.md

 # EccoMamba

-This repository is the official implementation of EccoNet.
+This repository is the official implementation of EccoMamba.

 ## Requirements